 Once you’ve drafted your entry, you should bring in others in your team – including the most pedantic person you can find – to check it.
 Also, read it aloud to make sure it sounds sensible.
 Honestly, you’ll be surprised at what you all find.

 If you’ve been through all of these steps then you’re probably ready to submit.
 All we can say is good luck!
 A final point then it to make sure you save the information that you’ve gathered.
 While we don’t advise you to submit exactly the same entry as you have done elsewhere, it makes sense to save the info for future awards.

-You can submit your nominations for any of the 13 categories in the European Wind Investment Awards by 28th June.
-For more, visit: https://europe.windawards.com/
+You can submit your nominations for any of the 15 categories in the Wind Investment Awards by 9th February.

 Got a brief for us?